google/trillian-examples/formats/log/README.md

 ![format](images/format.png)

-The log size is 4027504, in the `other data` section a timestamp is encoded as a 64bit hex value, and further application-specific data relating to the phase of the moon at the point the checkpoint was issued is supplied following that.
+This checkpoint was issued by the log known as "Moon Log", the log's size is 4027504, in the `other data` section a timestamp is encoded as a 64bit hex value, and further application-specific data relating to the phase of the moon at the point the checkpoint was issued is supplied following that.

 ## Log proof format

 The individual proof hashes are base64 encoded and written one per line (terminating with `\n`).
-The interpretation and ordering of these hashes MUST be defined by the ecosystem identified by the ecosystem string in the checkpoints the proof is presented with.
+The interpretation and ordering of these hashes MUST be defined by the ecosystem the origin log is a member of.

 E.g.: